Supporting people to make confident decisions about sensor based falls prevention and detection technology

 How we will engage

 Our approach is collaborative, transparent and evidence-based.
-We are using a mix of workshops and focus groups, one-to-one interviews, supplier roundtables, and surveys to gather wider insight and validation sessions to test and refine emerging standards.
+We are using a mix of workshops and focus groups, one-to-one interviews, supplier roundtables, and surveys to gather wider insight and validation sessions to test and refine emerging requirements.

-Participants are supported to take part meaningfully and will be compensated for their time.
 Throughout the project, we are actively checking who is being heard, where gaps exist, and how learning can be strengthened.

 What this will deliver